-HP is designed to give the user full control over the look and feel of their panel controller.
-It does require some effort to install and configure, but once set up, making adjustments are relatively simple.
-Most customizations can be done from within the built-in web-based user interface, which includes a full featured tile editor and a tile customizer for modifying content shown on any tile.
+HousePanel is designed to give the user full control over the look and feel of their panel controller.
+Unlike the original HousePanel, HP V2 is relatively easy to install and configure.
+Once set up, making adjustments is relatively simple.
+Most customizations can be done from within the built-in web-based user interface, which includes a full featured tile editor and a tile customizer for modifying the way the main page and any tile on the pages look.
 Power users can also make major modifications by creating custom skins or editing the provided skin’s CSS file using industry standard protocols.

-HousePanel now supports multiple user configurations.
-Any number of users can be defined with their own password.
+HousePanel supports multiple user configurations.
+Any number of users can be defined with their own username and optional password.
 Each user’s setup can be customized individually to meet their needs.
-When a user logs in, only their configuration will be shown on the tablet.
+When a user logs in, only their configuration will be shown on that tablet.
+All users on the same home network need only have a single HP server install.

-HP runs on a customer-provided web server and does not expose your personal data nor any details about your environment to the developer or any other party.
+HP runs on a customer-provided server and does not expose your personal data nor any details about your environment to the developer or any other party.
 You are in total control.
-The default settings were designed by a professional web designer to create a highly acceptable user interface for non-technical people.
-It is designed to not look and feel “geeky”.
-By default the tiles are large and colorful, placed on beautiful full color backgrounds.
-There is also a modern skin that makes HousePanel look very similar to other popular dashboards.
+The default “skin-housepanel” skin is designed to not look and feel “geeky”, with large colorful tiles placed on beautiful full color backgrounds.
+There is also a “skin-modern” modern skin that makes HousePanel look very similar to other popular dashboards.
 Finally, the user can create any number of custom skins to make HousePanel look however they desire.

 An advanced feature of HP is that it can be used as a text-based web service to return json strings of status about your home to any other web application.
-This advanced feature is mostly for developers and can be safely ignored, but if you are a developer then you should read the final section of this Wiki on Advanced Applications of HP.
+This advanced feature is mostly for developers and can be safely ignored by most people, but if you are a developer then you should read the section of this documentation on Advanced Applications of HP.

-HousePanel can display and/or control most types of things in a smart home
+HousePanel can display and/or control most types of things in a smart home, including:

 - switchlevel (dimmer)